acadadev/rosrider_doc/07_PHYSICS/README.md

 ### Cascaded Control Architecture

-In Cascaded Mode, the controller splits the regulation task into two distinct loops—an outer velocity loop and an inner current loop—transforming the primary control output from "Voltage" to "Torque."
+In Cascaded Mode, the controller splits the regulation task into two distinct loops.
+An outer velocity loop and an inner current loop—transforming the primary control output from **Voltage** to **Torque** The outer loop processes the velocity error and PID terms, but instead of generating a direct PWM duty cycle, it translates the control effort into a precise Current Reference (amps)

-The outer loop processes the velocity error and PID terms, but instead of generating a direct PWM duty cycle, it translates the control effort into a precise Current Reference (Amps).
+This stage effectively linearizes the mechanical response;

-This stage effectively linearizes the mechanical response; mechanical feedforwards, such as the current required to accelerate the rotor inertia or break static friction, are calculated here and summed directly into the amperage target (control_effort_amps).
+mechanical feedforwards, such as the current required to accelerate the rotor inertia or break static friction, are calculated here and summed directly into the amperage target (control_effort_amps)

-This ensures the inner loop receives a "torque command" that already accounts for the physical forces required to move the load.
+This ensures the inner loop receives a **torque command** that already accounts for the physical forces required to move the load.

 ### Inner Loop Voltage Composition